 Remember, it is always more effective if a potential customer can discover the problems on his own rather than being told which problems exist by someone else.

-Problem question help the prospect self-identify issues they are experiencing in their current situation.
+Problem questions help the prospect self-identify issues they are experiencing in their current situation.
 Several examples of how a sales rep can guide a food delivery business into uncovering problems may include:

 Do you ever find your staff using company vehicles for personal errands?